cicd-tools-org/cicd-tools/markdown/OVERVIEW.md

 ## 1. Pre-Commit Hooks

-The [pre-commit hooks](https://github.com/cicd-tools-org/pre-commit) are designed to be consumed by end-user projects directly: integration simply requires creating a [.pre-commit-config.yaml](../.pre-commit-config.yaml) file.
+The [pre-commit hooks](https://github.com/cicd-tools-org/pre-commit) are designed to be consumed by end-user projects directly: integration requires creating a [.pre-commit-config.yaml](../.pre-commit-config.yaml) file.

 These hooks form the basic building blocks of your codebase's quality controls and are used in two ways:
 1. To perform standard pre-commit checks when committing code locally to end-user projects.
-2. As a way of keeping the CI and the local dev experience congruent, the pre-commit hooks that run at various stages are also executed by the CI.
+2. As a way of keeping the CI and the local dev experience congruent, the pre-commit hooks that run at various stages are also run by the CI.
 (See the [pre-commit documentation](https://pre-commit.com/#config-stages) for more detail on `stages`.)

-However, this leads to a problem where the tools used to perform these quality controls now need to be available...
+However, this leads to a problem where the tools used to perform these quality controls now need to be available…

 ## 2. Docker Containers